Myvision.org Home

 How long do you have to wear sunglasses after LASIK?

 Patients who undergo LASIK treatment should wear sunglasses outdoors during the day for at least one week after surgery.
-This helps to protect the eyes as they heal since they are more sensitive during this time.
+This helps to protect the eyes as they heal since they are more sensitive during the postoperative recovery period.

 References